Akensio/wave-particle-duality-experiment-data/simulation/docs/diffraction_equations.md

 ### Maxima Positions (Diffraction Orders)

-The positions of intensity maxima (bright spots) on the screen are determined by the grating equation:
+The positions of intensity maxima (bright spots) are determined by the grating equation:

 $$d \sin\theta_m = m\lambda$$